indeterminateoutcomesstudios/stardust-rpg/README.rst

 .. warning::

-    ``--insecure`` is used to serve static files in the absence of a web server (e.g. NGINX) running in front of Django.
+    ``--static`` is used to serve static files in the absence of a web server (e.g. NGINX) running in front of Django.

 .. code:: shell-session

-    $ stardust-rpg runserver 0.0.0.0:80 --insecure
+    $ stardust-rpg runsslserver 0.0.0.0:443 --static

 Debug Execution
 ~~~~~~~~~~~~~~~